1991 University of Iowa shooting: Shooting

-After the shootings at Van Allen Hall, Lu walked three blocks to Jessup Hall to the office of T. Anne Cleary, an associate vice president for Academic Affairs and grievance officer at the university, and shot her in the head.
-Lu had filed several grievances about not being nominated for the Spriestersbach prize.
-Cleary died the following day at the University of Iowa Hospital.
-Lu then shot Miya Rodolfo-Sioson, a 23-year-old student temporary employee in the Office of Academic Affairs, for unknown reasons.
-Rodolfo-Sioson survived but was left paralyzed from the neck down, and died from inflammatory breast cancer on December 3, 2008.
+After the shootings at Van Allen Hall, Lu walked three blocks to Jessup Hall located in the University of Iowa's Pentacrest.
+Upon entering the building, Lu made his way to the second floor and entered Room 208, the office of T. Anne Cleary, where he shot her in the head.
+At the time of the shooting, Cleary was the Associate Vice President for Academic Affairs, as well as a university grievance officer.
+Lu had recently filed several grievances about his dissertation not being nominated for the prestigious Spriestersbach prize.
+Cleary subsequently died the following day at the University of Iowa Hospital.

+Lu then shot Miya Rodolfo-Sioson, a 23-year-old temporary student employee in the Office of Academic Affairs in Jessup Hall, for unknown reasons.
+Rodolfo-Sioson survived, but was left paralyzed from the neck down and died years later from inflammatory breast cancer on December 3, 2008.
 Lu had intended to kill university president Hunter Rawlings III, but he was attending the Iowa/Ohio State football game in Columbus, Ohio, at the time.
 Gang Lu was found in room 203 of Jessup Hall with a self-inflicted gunshot wound to the head.
 Lu died shortly after police arrived.
+He discharged a total of 16 bullets during the mass killing, including the suicide shot.